The Ultimate Guide to Hair Loss and DHT Blockers

 Coffee increases DHT and should be avoided

-As you can see, there are many nutrients that can be added to your diet or haircare routine to slow down the progression of male pattern baldness.
+There are many nutrients that can be added to your diet or haircare routine to slow down the progress of male pattern baldness and block DHT production.
 One substance that you might want to consider avoiding is caffeine.
 A study suggests that chronic caffeine intake could actually lead to an increase in DHT.

 Have you tried Dr. Balwi’s hair care products?

-Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
+Thanks to a unique combination of ingredients, your hair receives the essential nutrients that nourish the roots and hair, and prevent loss.
 Our shampoos and sprays are highly concentrated in aloe vera and biotin.
-In addition unlike ordinary hair care products, ours tackle the problem at the root.
-Because a stronger and vitalised scalp produces resistant and, of course, silky hair!
+In addition, unlike ordinary hair care products, ours tackle the problem at the root.
+Because a stronger and vitalised scalp produces strong and, of course, silky hair!

-Is blocking DHT bad?
-With research suggesting that DHT blockers can slow down hair loss while potentially promoting regrowth, it seems a very reasonable solution if you are faced with male pattern baldness.
-To minimize risk, any treatment for hair loss should always be discussed with your healthcare provider.
+So, is blocking DHT bad?
+With research suggesting that DHT blockers can slow down hair loss while potentially promoting regrowth, it seems a very reasonable solution if you are faced with this type of alopecia.
+To lessen risks, any treatment for DHT hair loss should always be discussed with your healthcare provider.

-However one should take note of the many negative side effects of such a treatment.
-Plus once you stop using DHT blockers your hair will start falling again, leaving you in a catch 22 situation.
-Hair surgery is the better alternative if you are looking for a permanent treatment against baldness issues.
+However, one should take note of the many negative side effects of such treatment options.
+Additionally, once you stop using DHT blockers, your hair will start falling out again.
+Hair surgery is the better alternative if you are looking to treat male pattern baldness permanently.

-An effective method used to prevent hair loss is reducing the influence of DHT in hair follicles.
-In order to minimise the impact of DHT without causing a hormone imbalance, the production and/or binding function of DHT must therefore be blocked.
+An effective method used to prevent hair loss is lessening the influence of DHT in hair follicles.
+In order to lessen the impact of DHT without causing a hormone imbalance, the production and/or binding function of DHT must therefore be blocked.

-Many natural DHT blockers exist to serve as a way for you to restore your manly mane.
-But those comes at the price of many negative side effects, unlike other more permanent solutions to stop male pattern baldness – such as a hair transplant.
+Many natural DHT blockers exist to serve as a way for you to restore your hair.
+But those come at the price of many negative side effects, unlike other more permanent solutions to stop male pattern baldness – such as a hair transplant.